Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Introduction

-The output of \toolname is a learned policy, which can be used to generate CFEs for any input datapoint.
-Via the learned policy, \toolname outputs CFEs as a sequence of steps that lead an individual to the final counterfactual state.
-To our knowledge, we are the first to leverage techniques from stochastic control to provide such \emph{sequential CFEs} \citep{Ramakrishnan_Lee_Albarghouthi_2020}.
-Furthermore, if desired, that sequence can adhere to particular \emph{sparsity} constraints (e.g., only one feature changing per step).
-Sequential and ``rolled out'' CFEs have several advantages, directly addressing gaps identified by recent survey papers~\citep{verma2020CFsurvey,Chou21:Counterfactuals,karimi2020survey} and workshops~\citep{Ehsan21:Operationalizing}: 1) optional action sparsity allows an individual to focus their effort on changing a small number of features at a time; 2) if an individual is not able to precisely follow prior advice, they can update their features and get new advice to achieve the nearest counterfactual; and 3) presentation of CFEs as a set of discrete and sequential steps which is closer to real-world actions, rather than one step continuous change to attain a counterfactual state, which all previous approaches do.
+Via the learned policy, \toolname outputs ARs as a sequence of steps that lead an individual to a counterfactual state.
+To our knowledge, we are the first to leverage techniques from stochastic control to provide such \emph{sequential ARs}~\citep{Ramakrishnan_Lee_Albarghouthi_2020,naumann2021sequential}.
+That sequence can also adhere to particular \emph{sparsity} constraints (e.g., only one feature changing per step).

+Sequential and ``rolled out'' ARs have several advantages, directly addressing gaps identified by recent survey papers~\citep{verma2020CFsurvey,Chou21:Counterfactuals,karimi2020survey} and workshops~\citep{Ehsan21:Operationalizing}: 1) action sparsity allows an individual to focus their effort on changing a small number of features at a time; and 2) presentation of ARs as a set of discrete and sequential steps is closer to real-world actions, rather than one-step continuous change, which most previous approaches do. \citet{singh_directive_2021} recently conducted a user-study with 54 participants, wherein each of them was presented with 15 scenarios and asked if they preferred one-shot or directed sequential AR in that scenario.
+When overall results were pulled, the study concluded a preference for sequential ARs with high confidence.

+\Cref{fig:seq_ar} shows an example of sequential ARs which are generated for an individual whose loan request was denied (shown by \xxmark).
+Instead of a one-shot solution, \toolname delineates all intermediate steps to reach a counterfactual state (shown by \cxmark). \toolname also models the stochastic factors like the duration to complete a BSc degree, no or part-time job during the course, and the salary variance in the new job after graduation, which lead to different recourse paths and hence different counterfactual states (as shown in~\Cref{fig:seq_ar}).

-Our \textbf{main contribution} is a general-purpose algorithm that translates a standard CFE problem into a Markov decision process (\MDP{}).
-To the best of our knowledge, our stochastic-control-based approach is the first to simultaneously address roadblocks to using CFEs in practice that have been identified by the community~\citep[e.g.,][]{verma2020CFsurvey,Chou21:Counterfactuals,karimi2020survey}.
+In summary, our contributions are: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item A novel algorithm that translates an AR problem into a Markov decision process (\MDP{}).
+To the best of our knowledge, our stochastic-control-based approach is the first to address several roadblocks to using ARs in practice that have been identified by the community~\citep{verma2020CFsurvey,Chou21:Counterfactuals,karimi2020survey}. \item The first approach that generates sequential and amortized ARs, and also works for black-box models. \item An extensive evaluation with three real-world datasets and nine baselines. \end{enumerate}